 • She faked knowing the answers on the test.

-Other ways to say: Pretend, act
+Other ways to say: Pretend, act, put on a show

-29. Get off the hook
+29. Get Off the Hook

 Example Sentence: